landofcoder/module-magento2-ves-basewidget/README.md

-# module-magento2-ves-basewidget
-Magento 2 Ves Base Widgets - The Page Builder Core module
+# module venustheme/module-basewidget require for Page Builder extension

+The module include there widgets for page builder

+## Require Extensions
+- venustheme/module-all